 Is anything being done to reform the leasehold system?

-How do I complain to my solicitor?
+How do I complain about my solicitor?

 What do I do if my complaint to my solicitor isn't successful?

-It has no jurisdiction over advice you've been given, or potential negligence, meaning it's unlikely you can complain to the legal ombudsman if you're stuck in an onerous lease.
+It has no jurisdiction over advice you've been given, or potential negligence, meaning it's unlikely you can complain to the Legal Ombudsman if you're stuck in an onerous lease.
 See the Legal Ombudsman website for more information on making a complaint.

 Is contacting my MP an option as a last resort?

 If you have an issue, whether it's that you're trapped in an onerous leasehold or you're dealing with an unruly building developer, contact your MP and ask them to investigate.
 You can use the independent website TheyWorkForYou to find and contact your MP.